 Check out my CV for more detailed info.

-In particular, my research focuses on two core themes:
+In particular, my research has focused on two core themes:

 1. Building accurate and cost-efficient predictive models for/with large-scale computing systems: